kafeg/ptyqt/README.md

   - UnixPty part can work on both Linux/Mac versions, because it based on standard POSIX pseudo terminals API
   - Еarget platforms: x86 or x64
   - Required Qt >= 5.10
+  - !!!IMPORTANT!!!
+Now library has some problems with ConPty, work in progress: https://github.com/Microsoft/console/issues/388

 ### Build on Windows (Git Bash)
 ```sh